-In conjunction with the Haffenreffer Museum, the department offers a special program leading to the M.A. in Anthropology/Museum Studies as a Master's level option for Ph.D. students.
-The M.A. requires eight courses – including four core courses in theory in history of ethnological theory, socio-cultural anthropology, anthropological archaeology, and anthropological linguistics – as well as comprehensive examinations, and a research paper.
-In addition, students take two core seminars which focus on material culture and museological practice.
+The Department of Anthropology offers two master's degree programs: in Anthropology and in Anthropology/Museum Studies.
+Required for both are eight courses including four core courses in the history of ethnological theory, socio-cultural anthropology, anthropological archaeology, and anthropological linguistics – as well as four approved electives, and a research paper.
+Students who desire the master's in Anthropology/Museum Studies take an additional two core seminars which focus on material culture and museological practice.

 M.A. in Classics

 For admission to candidacy students must present satisfactory evidence of completion of a substantial number of courses in Greek and Latin in their undergraduate program.
-The graduate program will consist of a minimum of eight courses including at least two seminars in Greek and Latin or Classics, and completion of a thesis which shall be an original investigation of some literary, historical, archaeological or linguistic topic.
-Competence must be demonstrated in French or German.
+The graduate program consists of a minimum of eight courses, including at least two seminars in Greek and Latin or Classics, and completion of a thesis, which is an original investigation of a literary, historical, archaeological or linguistic topic.
+Competence must also be demonstrated in French or German.